A general nonuniqueness result for Yamabe-type problems for conformally variational Riemannian invariants: Examples of geometric Aubin sets

 is a geometric Aubin set for $(Q_4,C^\infty(M))$. \end{proposition}

 \begin{remark} It is expected~\cite{MR3509928}*{p.\ 1352} that Proposition~\ref{q4-aubin-set} is true for all $n \geq 5$. \end{remark}

 \begin{proof} The condition $Y_{Q_2}(M^n,[g]), Y_{Q_4}(M^n,[g]) > 0$ is equivalent~\cite{MR3509928}*{Theorem~1.1} to the existence of a metric $\hg \in [g]$ such that $Q_2^{\hg},Q_4^{\hg}>0$.
-Thus $\mA$ is closed under finite connected coverings.
+Thus, $\mA$ is closed under finite connected coverings.

 Let $(M^n,g) \in \mA$.
 As noted above, we may assume that $Q_2^g,Q_4^g > 0$.
-Thus~\cite{MR3420504}*{Proposition~C} the Green's function for the Paneitz operator is positive.
-Since $Y_{Q_2}(M^n,[g])>0$, we deduce~\cite{MR4330485}*{Theorem~1.3} that
+Thus the Green's function for the Paneitz operator is positive~\cite{MR3420504}*{Proposition~C}.
+Since $Y_{Q_2}(M^n,[g])>0$, we deduce that

-with equality if and only if $(M^n,[g])$ is conformally diffeomorphic to $(S^n,[\grd])$.
-Combining an existence result of Mazumdar~\cite{MR3542966}*{Theorem~3} with the fact~\cite{Beckner1993}*{Theorem~6} that $Y_{Q_4}(S^n,[\grd])$ is achieved by a positive function implies that there is a positive minimizer of $Y_{Q_4}(M^n,[\grd])$. \end{proof}
+with equality if and only if $(M^n,[g])$ is conformally diffeomorphic to $(S^n,[\grd])$~\cite{MR4330485}*{Theorem~1.3}.
+Combining an existence result of Mazumdar~\cite{MR3542966}*{Theorem~3} with the fact that $Y_{Q_4}(S^n,[\grd])$ is achieved by a positive function~\cite{Beckner1993}*{Theorem~6} implies that there is a positive minimizer of $Y_{Q_4}(M^n,[\grd])$. \end{proof}